 When the ac STC operation is used, there must also be some finite amount of discharge bias current.
-As previously described, if the input signal goes below the 0-V clamp level, the internal loop of the THS7360 sources current to increase the voltage appearing at the input pin.
-As the difference between the signal level and the 0-V reference level increases, the amount of source current increases proportionally-supplying up to 6 mA of current.
+As previously described, if the input signal goes below the 0-V clamp level, the internal loop of the THS7365 sources current to increase the voltage appearing at the input pin.
+As the difference between the signal level and the 0-V reference level increases, the source current amount of increases proportionally-supplying up to 6 mA of current.
 Thus, the time to re-establish the proper STC voltage can be very fast.
 If the difference is very small, then the source current is also very small to account for minor voltage droop.

 However, what happens if the input signal goes above the 0-V input level?
-The problem is that the video signal is always above this level and must not be altered in any way.
-As a result, if the sync level of the input signal is above this 0-V level, then the internal discharge (sink) current reduces the ac-coupled bias signal to the proper 0-V level.
+The problem is the video signal is always above this level and must not be altered in any way.
+Thus, if the sync level of the input signal is above this 0-V level, then the internal discharge (sink) current reduces the ac-coupled bias signal to the proper 0-V level.